eisascience/HISTA/inst/app/UserManual.md

 ### LC only W. Zhao21:

+Static figures.
 In 2021 a new scRNA-Seq dataset was published by Zhao et al. We plan to combine this data in later releases of HISTA, however for the current scope and release, we limited our analysis to only validation of our results with this new data.
 In fact, more recently in attempts to download the raw sequencing files of this data, significant anomalies have been identified, which may limit our future integration of all of this data.
 Nonetheless, from their processed count data, we were able to validate our Leydig cell findings, as support material for our KS manuscript 1.
 As mentioned above, we have previously defined 3 major subtypes of Leydig cells (LC); the progenitors (PLC), the immature (ILC), and the mature (MLC) groups.
 By combining the LN19 and Zhao21 data, we validate we find these clusters in an integrated dataset, composed of cells from multiple donors, which is critical as these populations, such as the MLCs are fairly infrequent relative to other cells of the testis, especially in normal conditions.

 ## Case Studies